-If you are new to paintball or have played a few times, you are likely wondering exactly what you should be wearing while immersed in the thick of battle.
-Even veteran paintball players are always looking gear and clothing suggestions that will provide additional protection and comfort.
-The aim of this article is to explain what to wear while playing paintball in an effort to ensure a safe and enjoyable experience.
+If you are new to paintball or have played only a few times, you are likely wondering exactly what you should be wearing while immersed in the thick of battle.
+Even veteran paintball players are always looking for gear and clothing suggestions that will provide additional protection and comfort.
+The aim of this article on what to wear paintballing is to explain your ideal gear selection and the reasoning behind it.
+This guide will ensure a safe and enjoyable experience while of the paintball field.
 Players of all levels will benefit from perusing this piece.

 No matter what, it is critical that you do not leave any skin exposed.
 Paintballs sting when they come into contact with unprotected skin.
-If you are hit in the right spot, a paintball can even leave a welt on exposed skin.
+If you are hit in an unprotected spot, a paintball can even leave a welt on exposed skin.
 Sometimes, they even sting when hitting skin that is protected.
-Your paintball experience will be as pain free as possible if you put forth the effort to dress appropriately.
+Your paintball experience will be as pain-free as possible if you put forth the effort to dress appropriately.

 Upper Body Protection

 Certain players opt to wear sniper suits or ghillie style suits.
-Ghillie suits are typically worn by hunters but paintball players have adopted them as they are comfortable, provide camouflage and can break up the head’s outline.
+Ghillie suits are typically worn by hunters.
+Nonetheless, paintball players have adopted them as they are comfortable, provide camouflage, and can break up the head’s outline.
 Sniper suits are available at military supply stores while ghillie suits can be purchased at sporting goods stores or online.
-You can also purchase individual ghillie style pants, ponchos and jackets if you desire.
+You can also purchase individual ghillie style pants, ponchos, and jackets if you desire.

-Some players add vests to the outsides of their shirts.
-These are typically worn in scenario style paintball competitions where they are used to hold tubes for extra paintballs, pistols, grenades and other sundries.
+When choosing what to wear paintballing, some players add vests to the outsides of their shirts.
+These are typically worn in scenario style paintball competitions.
+This where they are used to hold tubes for extra paintballs, pistols, grenade,s and other sundries.
 Paintball vests are available in a wide array of patterns and colors.
 Some are even sold with special themes like military, police or offbeat styles.

 Lower Body Protection